 The idea of shaving and grooming can be traced back to the ancient Egyptians, and even further to prehistoric times.
 In fact, the first flint razors date back to 30,000 BC.
 Recognizing the need for men to be able to dictate the style of their facial hair, straight razors were invented and widely sold in the late 1700’s.

 Being a barber became a reasonably profitable profession, and the humble razor has only evolved since then – from the sharp edge seashells in ancient Egypt, to advanced electronic.
-Today, a wide range of razors are available to better your hair cutting experience, such as straight razors, safety razors, cartridge razors, electric razors and disposable razors.

 Though straight razors became almost obsolete for a while due to the presence of other easier-to-use shaving equipment such as safety razor and electric shavers, they have reemerged, finding acceptance among professional barbers and those who are attracted to the “old-school” appeal of straight razors.

 If you’re one of those people who have realized your new-found love for straight razors, you’re reading the right article, because we’re going to tell you everything you need to know about straight razors, including the best buying options.